Redesigning rewards into clear, motivating Missions

 We pivoted to Missions to restore reward clarity and team alignment

-PowerUps didn’t fix the confusion.
-I led 3 workshops to rethink rewards with PMs, devs, and researchers.
+PowerUps didn’t resolve the confusion.
+I led 3 workshops with PMs, engineers, and researchers to rethink rewards.

 Together, we created Missions, clear, task-based journeys with visible milestones.
 Early engineering